 What to Pack

-Similar to Disney, you need a lot of things to have a good day.
+Similar to Disney, you need a lot of things to have a good day at LEGOLAND in our opinion.
 If you’re doing the water park, you’ll need even more.
 If you have the option of bringing a wagon, even if just for your stuff, this is a great idea.

 - wagon or stroller